jeremysinger/gijoe/README.md

 * **instructions.txt** this file contains the instructions at the top

 **As of the 10th August 2021, the js.html and preamble.js files are now in a seperate directory and you do not need to include this in the folders.**

+### Lab Setup if DOM is turned on

+If you wish to make use of the DOM library then you need one extra folder within the custom folder.
+This is the htmlFiles folder.
+Currently you only need one file which is called **exercise.html** .
+This will contain the HTML code for the exercise.

 ## Running Instructions